Gaurav-2803/Notes/SQL/SQL Notes .md

 2.  #### DROP :

-    - Delete the entire structure or schema and _Rollback_ is not possible.
+    - Delete the entire structure or schema and _Rollback_ is impossible.
 Slower than both _Truncate_ & _Delete_.

       `DROP TABLE table_name;`

 3.  #### ALTER :

-    - Updates the tables attributes or stucture.
+    - Updates the table's attributes or structure.

       `alter table table_name add column_name datatype;`